ombulabs/blog/_posts/2018-03-06-upgrade-rails-from-4-2-to-5-0.markdown

-There are still efforts being made to keep `protected_attributes` alive though, like the [`protected_attributes_continued`](https://github.com/westonganger/protected_attributes_continued) gem, but I would strongly recommend against using it.
+There are still efforts being made to keep `protected_attributes` alive though, like the [`protected_attributes_continued`](https://github.com/westonganger/protected_attributes_continued) gem.
+I would strongly recommend against using it since its support is limited, and it won't work in future Rails versions.

 - Parameters now behave differently, they no longer inherit from `HashWithIndifferentAccess`.
 Some methods (e.g.: `fetch`, `slice`, `except`) you